Natchez Trace Parkway: The Ultimate Road Trip Guide

 Is the Natchez Trace safe?

 The route is fairly unique.
 The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
 Commercial traffic and all terrain vehicles are prohibited along the entire route, and the speed limit is 50 miles per hour (80 km/h).
 Obey posted speed limits.
 Be sure to keep these safety precautions in mind.
 Always wear your seat belt.
 The length restriction for RVs is 55 feet, including a tow vehicle, and the height restriction is 14 feet.
 Dangers from wildlife are minimal and exercising commonsense should prevent any unwanted encounters.
 There are three species of venomous snake in the area (Southern Copperhead, Western Cottonmouth, and Canebrake Rattlesnake), which, while rarely seen, can be avoided by paying close attention to where hands and feet are placed.
 Note that all wildlife, including venomous snakes, is protected along the Natchez Trace Parkway.
+Cell phone coverage can be spotty.

 How long does it take to drive the Natchez?